 What is small intestinal bacterial overgrowth?

 As the name suggests, this is when a lot of bacteria grows in the small intestine.
-Yes, it’s true that each and every one of us including dogs and cats, have a natural amount of bacteria running through our gut.
+Yes, each of us, including dogs and cats, has a natural amount of bacteria running through our gut.
 That’s perfectly normal.
-But, too much of it is a bad thing.
+But too much of it is a bad thing.
 This is a type of intestinal dysbiosis.

 How does it happen?

 Our food passes through the whole digestive tract.
-However, if it stays in the small intestine and somehow starts to become a breeding ground for excessive bacterial growth, then it becomes known as SIBO.
+However, if it stays in the small intestine and somehow becomes a breeding ground for excessive bacterial growth, it becomes known as SIBO.

 Who gets it?